maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 9. Alternative styling/signalling for clone mode?
 10. Better support (and documentation) for bespoke grading functions.
 11. Hashing keys
+12. Check sortable for keyboard accessibility (SM: Not built-in to Sortable currently: https://github.com/SortableJS/Sortable/issues/1951; however, it looks like it is do-able with some work https://robbymacdonell.medium.com/refactoring-a-sortable-list-for-keyboard-accessibility-2176b34a07f4)

 ## For "inputs 2"?